[Tried and True] Ignore Bad Sectors During Copying

 Free Download

-For Windows 11/10/8/7
+Support Windows 11/10/8/7

-Updated by Jean on Feb 22, 2023
+Updated on Feb 26, 2024

-What Is a Bad Sector?
+What Is a Bad Sector

 A bad sector is a sector on a computer's disk drive or flash memory that is either inaccessible or unwriteable due to permanent damage, such as physical damage to the disk surface or failed flash memory transistors.

-A physical bad sector is a cluster of storage on the hard drive that’s physically damaged.
+• A physical bad sector is a cluster of storage on the hard drive that's physically damaged.
 For example, too much dust settled on the hard disk, or the memory cell has worn out.
 This type of sector cannot be repaired.

-A logical bad sector is a cluster of storage on the hard drive that appears to not be working properly.
-The operating system may have tried to read data on the hard drive from this sector and found that the error-correcting code (ECC) didn’t match the contents of the sector, which suggests that something is wrong.
+• A logical bad sector is a cluster of storage on the hard drive that appears not to be working properly.
+The operating system may have tried to read data on the hard drive from this sector and found that the error-correcting code (ECC) didn't match the contents of the sector, which suggests that something is wrong.
 This bad sector can be repaired by overwriting the drive with zeros.

-Can Bad Sectors Be Copied?
+Can Bad Sectors Be Copied

 No, the bad sectors can't be copied!
 Bad sectors are not accessible, which means they can't be read and written.
-Cloning or copying is the process of reading source sectors and writing to target sectors when source sectors are bad and inaccessible, they can't be copied.
-Although the bad sectors cannot be copied, you can still copy or clone the disk to get undamaged data from other sectors and ignore bad sectors at the same time.
+Cloning a hard drive is the process of reading source sectors and writing to target sectors when source sectors are bad and inaccessible, they can't be copied.

-How Do You Ignore Bad Sectors During Copying?
+How Do You Ignore Bad Sectors During Copying

 According to the contents mentioned above, the bad sectors can't be cloned or copied.
 What if you still want to get the data off the disk?
-What if you still want to copy the hard disk or other storage devices even with bad sectors.
+What if you still want to copy the hard disk or other storage devices even with bad sectors?

 You still have a chance!
 You can still copy the disk using EaseUS Disk Copy.
 This reliable and professional disk copy software helps you ignore bad sectors during disk copying.